 The other option is LED backlighting or light-emitting diodes.
 LED lighting operates using semiconductors.
 Electrons pass through the semiconductors and produce light.
 LED lighting is an efficient way to produce light with little energy.

 Most sports watches come with adjustable bands that buckle at the ends.
 Depending on how many buckle holes there are, they can be buckled tightly or loosely.
-Otherwise, there are sports watches that have an elasticity to their bands.
+Otherwise, there are sports watches that have bands with elasticity.
 The band is one piece that slips over the hand onto the wrist.
 There’s a little give in the band to ensure it will make it over your hand.
 These are useful when swimming because the watch can’t fall off.

 The most affordable bracket of sports watches ranges from $12 to $25.
 These watches will tell you the time, but most likely they will last for only a year or two before needing to be replaced.